What is a Menstrual Migraine?

 Women are three times more likely to suffer from migraines than men.
 Of these women, 60% experience menstrual migraines.

 Menstruation has often been considered a migraine trigger.
 However, recent studies have indicated a specific condition referred to as a menstrual migraine, which is associated with the falling levels of estrogen and the normal release of prostaglandin during a woman’s period.

 Menstrual migraines are said to typically last longer than other types of migraines, and unlike other types of migraines, menstrual migraines do not feature an aura during the attack – though an aura may precede a menstrual migraine episode.

 There are currently no formal tests available to diagnose a menstrual migraine.
 Because of this, the only accurate way to tell if you are experiencing menstrual migraines is to document your migraine attacks over the course of several months, along with the days you menstruate.

 Using a journal to keep track of your migraines will not only help your doctor to diagnose you, but it will also help you identify any non-hormonal triggers that may be associated with your migraine attacks.
-Keeping note of what you eat and the length of your sleep cycle, for example, may provide useful insight into what may be causing your migraine attacks if a menstrual migraine isn’t the diagnosis.
+For example, keeping note of what you eat and the length of your sleep cycle may provide useful insight into what may be causing your migraine attacks if a menstrual migraine is not the diagnosis.